MicrosoftDocs/architecture-center/docs/example-scenario/apps/devops-with-aks.md

 4. The Jenkins build job uses a dynamic build agent in Azure Kubernetes Service to perform a container build process.
 5. A container image is created from the code in source control, and is then pushed to an Azure Container Registry.
 6. Through continuous deployment (CD), Jenkins deploys this updated container image to the Kubernetes cluster.
-7. The Node.js web application uses Azure Cosmos DB as it's backend.
+7. The Node.js web application uses Cosmos DB as its back end.
 Both Cosmos DB and Azure Kubernetes Service report metrics to Azure Monitor.
 8. A Grafana instance provides visual dashboards of the application performance based on the data from Azure Monitor.

 ### Components